rranelli/rranelli.github.io/_drafts/writing-a-process-pool-in-bash.md

 `Bash` instead.

 I will call the function that will do all of the heavy lifting `parallel`.
-First, let's write the code needed to read "commands" from stdin (one command per line), and execute it:
+First, let's write the code needed to read “commands” from `stdin` (one command per line), and execute it:

 ```sh